steadramon/ESPGeiger/README.md

 ### Building your own image

-The project should build automatically with Platformio - it can be built with the Arduino IDE but will require you to satify the requirements by installing the libraries.
+The project should build automatically with Platformio - it can be built with the Arduino IDE but will require you to satisfy the requirements by installing the libraries.

 The `environments.ini` file defines some pre-built environments and examples of how the build can be configured.
 You can pick a combination of target board (esp32/esp8266) and geiger type (pulse/serial/GC10 etc)